What is System Dynamics?

 System dynamics is concerned with the inclusion of all parts and observing how these parts interrelate when they come together.
 Having an understanding of these relationships can give insights into why a system functions as it does now and how it could function more effectively.
 By raising awareness, unraveling entanglements and working with patterns, energy can be invigorated and systems move more freely towards their destination.

 What are Systems?

 Systems are a number of elements in constant relationship with one another.
-Human systems are “living” so unlike more technical systems, a change in one element affects all other elements.
-Human systems are groups of people who come together and form a particular way of operating.
-A family, a class at school, a community of people, a department in an organization, a management team, a country or region are all systems.
-A system is always a part of a larger system.
-For example a team is a part of a department that is a part of an organization that is a part of a region within a country.
-There are systems within systems; patterns affecting patterns.
+Human systems are “living” so unlike more technical systems, a change in one element affects the whole.
+For example families, a class at a school, a department in an organization, a whole organisation, a management team, or a country or region are all systems that are in constant relationship to one another.

 Why do Patterns form within Systems?